AblionGE/MPI-Ant-Colony-Optimization-Algorithm/doc/report/mpi_results.md

 }
 ```

-Of course, there will be a lot of communication for nothing (the majority of the matrix will have low values close to 0.
+Of course, there will be a lot of communications for nothing (the majority of the matrix will have low values close to 0).

 \textbf{One local iteration without termination condition} (figures \ref{onewithout3} and \ref{summary_onewithout3})